esyede/rakit/packages/docs/data/curl.md

 | `CURLAUTH_ANYSAFE`   | See: [documentation](https://curl.se/libcurl/c/CURLOPT_HTTPAUTH.html)         |
 | `CURLAUTH_ONLY`      | See: [documentation](https://curl.se/libcurl/c/CURLOPT_HTTPAUTH.html)         |

-> If you pass more than one authentication method (using bitmask operator for example),
-> then by default, this component will first make a request to the destination URL
-> to see what authentication methods it supports, then adjust to the methods you passed.
-> _For some types of methods, this will cause an additional round-trip thus increasing the potential for timeout._
+> Passing more than one method, as a bitmask, makes cURL ask the server which ones it
+> supports before choosing.
+That is an extra round-trip, and one more chance to time out.

 <a id="cookie"></a>

 ## Cookie

-You can also add one or more cookie headers, written separated by semicolon and space like this:
+Cookie headers are written out, separated by a semicolon and a space:

 ```php
 $cookie = 'session=foo; logged=true';